 When you purchase a product, you expect it to function properly and want to get what you paid for.
 But unfortunately, each year, many people in Pennsylvania get injured because the product they purchased was defective or inherently dangerous.

 It should not come as a surprise that many of these people do not realize that they can sue the manufacturer of the product and may be able to recover compensation for their injuries.
-For this reason, we asked our Philadelphia product liability attorney to answer some of the most common questions about defective products and outline ways to get compensated for your injuries and damages.
+For this reason, we asked our Philadelphia defective product lawyer to answer some of the most common questions about defective products and outline ways to get compensated for your injuries and damages.

 Like all other states in our country, Pennsylvania has very strict laws when it comes to handling cases involving defective and dangerous products.
 In the state of Pennsylvania, manufacturers have a duty to ensure that their products are reasonably safe and the consumer is warned about all foreseeable dangers and risks.